-Lloyd scores 2 and the US downs Chile 3-0 at the World Cup
+Lloyd, a World Cup starter again, scores 2 as US beats Chile

 The score could have been worse for Chile without unshakable goalkeeper Christiane Endler, who finished with six saves and fended off a flurry of U.S. shots in the second half.

-“I think we would have definitely had a couple more in there if she had not come up with those big saves,” Lloyd said.

-Endler, who was named player of the match, lamented the loss to the defending champions afterward.
+Endler was named player of the match.

-“I thought it was a good game that we played, but obviously you saw how complicated it was for us as a team,” she said through a translator.

-The Americans were blasted after their tournament-opening victory for the lopsided score, and overenthusiastic celebration, and the controversy clouded the run-up to Sunday’s game.
+“I love the balls coming towards me and being able to showcase my skills,” she said through a translator.
+“Obviously it’s difficult to maintain concentration.
+I think in the first half it was difficult for me to get into the game.
+I think the second half went better for me and in general for the team.”

+The victory over Chile was more subdued than the U.S. team’s record-breaking rout of Thailand.
+The Americans celebrated every goal even after the win was well in hand, and the display offended many who thought the champions should have shown more class.
+The controversy clouded the run-up to the match against Chile.

 Several of the American players reached out to their Thai counterparts following the match.
 Lloyd exchanged encouraging words and tweets with goalkeeper Sukanya Chor Charoenying, and FIFA posted an interview with Thailand’s coach thanking the U.S. players for being professional and playing well.

-The United States set records for goals and margin of victory against Thailand.
-Alex Morgan tied the World Cup record for most individual goals with five, and she was among a record seven different scorers in a single game.

-After such a rout, Jill Ellis made sweeping changes to the starting lineup against Chile with a new front line: Lloyd, Christen Press and Mallory.
-Morgan was moved to the bench along with Megan Rapinoe and Tobin Heath.
+After such a rout, Jill Ellis made sweeping changes to the starting lineup against Chile, including a new front line with Lloyd, Christen Press and Mallory Pugh.
+Alex Morgan was moved to the bench along with Megan Rapinoe and Tobin Heath.

-Becky Sauerbrunn, who sat out of the match against Thailand because of a minor quad injury, returned and anchored a backline that included 20-year-old Tierna Davidson, who was making her World Cup debut.
-Davidson is the youngest player to start for the United States in the World Cup since Tiffany Roberts against Norway in 1995.
+Becky Sauerbrunn, who sat out the match against Thailand because of a minor quad injury, returned and anchored a backline that included 20-year-old Tierna Davidson, who was making her World Cup debut.
+Davidson is the youngest player to start for the United States in a World Cup since Tiffany Roberts against Norway in 1995.

 Chile made just one lineup change, starting midfielder Claudia Soto in place of Yanara Aedo.

-Chile lost its opener to Sweden 2-0 but goalkeeper Endler kept the Swedes out of the goal until 83rd minute.
-The second goal got past her in stoppage time.
-The 6-footer who plays for Paris Saint-Germain was solid again against the U.S., which peppered her with shots.
+Chile lost its opener to Sweden 2-0, but Endler was solid in that game, too, keeping the Swedes out of the goal until 83rd minute.
+The second goal got past the 6-footer in stoppage time.

 Julie Ertz scored in the 26th minute with a header off a corner kick from Davidson that Endler got her hands on but couldn’t stop.
-It was her first World Cup goal and came with her husband Zach Ertz, a tight-end for the Philadelphia Eagles, looking on.
+It was Ertz’s first World Cup goal and came with her husband Zach Ertz, a tight end for the Philadelphia Eagles, looking on.

-Endler was able to prevent Lloyd from another attempt at a hat trick when she tipped the U.S. captain’s shot over the net in the 72nd minute.
+Endler denied Lloyd another chance at the hat trick when she tipped the U.S. captain’s shot over the net in the 72nd minute.

 Former Vice President Joe Biden was among the U.S. team’s well-wishers before the sold-out game at Parc des Princes stadium.
-Biden, who is running for President in 2020, referenced the team’s lawsuit against U.S. Soccer alleging gender discrimination and seeking equitable pay.
+Biden, who is seeking the Democratic nomination for president in 2020, referenced the team’s lawsuit against U.S. Soccer alleging gender discrimination and seeking equitable pay.

 “As we cheer them on in the World Cup, we must support their fight off the field for equal pay.
-In 2019, it’s past time we close the pay gap and ensure women get paid as much as men,” Biden posted on Twitter.
+In 2019, it’s past time we close the pay gap and ensure women get paid as much as men,” Biden tweeted.

-U.S. soccer maintains that the two teams have different pay structures because of separate collective bargaining agreements.
+U.S. soccer maintains the two teams have different pay structures because of separate collective bargaining agreements.

+But for now, the players are concentrating on France and bringing home a fourth World Cup championship.

-The United States plays Sweden in Le Havre on Thursday to wrap up the group stage.
-It is the first meeting between the two teams since Sweden ousted the American from the quarterfinals at the 2016 Olympics.
+The United States plays Sweden on Thursday to wrap up the group stage.
+It is the first meeting between the two teams since Sweden ousted the Americans from the quarterfinals at the 2016 Olympics.

-Chile wraps up the group with a match against Thailand on Thursday in Rennes.
+Chile wraps up the group with a match against Thailand on Thursday.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports